 Yes.
 Postsecondary institutions that receive federal funds already comply with a similar non‐discrimination law: Section 504 of the Rehabilitation Act of 1973.
 The ADA upholds and extends the standards for compliance set forth in Section 504.
 Colleges are primarily concerned with Title I and Title II.
 The ADA extended coverage to the employers, public/private institutions and service providers who were not covered under Section 504, because they did not receive Federal revenue sharing or federal financial assistance funds.

 According to Section 504 of the Rehabilitation Act, as it relates to higher education, reasonable accommodations are guaranteed for “otherwise qualified” students with documented disabilities that have a substantial limitation to a major life function.
 The purpose of accommodations is to provide equal access to educational opportunities.
 Daytona State College does not guarantee equal results or success.
 To be “otherwise qualified”, students must be able to meet the academic and technical standards of the institution, either with, or without an accommodation.

-Examples of reasonable accommodations for college students are readers, test accommodations, use of adaptive technology, note takers, tape recorded lectures, copies of class notes or power point presentations, sign language interpreters, scribes, extended testing times, use of adaptive equipment, reduced distraction testing room.
+Examples of reasonable accommodations for college students are readers, test accommodations, use of adaptive technology, note takers, tape recorded lectures, copies of class notes or PowerPoint presentations, sign language interpreters, scribes, extended testing times, use of adaptive equipment, and reduced distraction testing rooms.